abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 *******************************************************************************

-The AMD HIP performance guidelines are a set of best practices designed to help you optimize the application performance on AMD GPUs.
+The AMD HIP performance guidelines are a set of best practices designed to help you optimize the application performance on AMDGPUs.
 The guidelines discuss established parallelization and optimization techniques to improve the application performance on HIP-capable GPU architectures.

 Here are the four main cornerstones to help you exploit HIP's performance